 HN(SiMe3)2 + C4H9Li → LiN(SiMe3)2 + C4H10

-6. Sodium Hydride
+7. Sodium Hydride

 Chemical Formula: NaH

 Sodium hydride belongs to a special group of hydrides known as saline/ionic hydrides (composed of Na+ and H− ions), which exist in salt-like form, unlike ammonia and water.
-It’s largely used as a base in organic synthesis, though few insignificant uses of NaH are also known.
-Sodium hydride is produced by reacting hydrogen with liquid sodium.

 Pure sodium hydride is colorless, but commercial samples can appear grey.
-Furthermore, NaH is about 40% denser than its precursor chemical compound sodium.
+Furthermore, NaH is about 40% denser than its precursor chemical compound, sodium.

 In rare cases, the compound can take the form of ‘inverse sodium hydride’, where sodium and hydrogen ion swap charges (Na− and H+).
 Na− is an alkalide, which makes this compound more energetic than the standard sodium hydroxide (due to the increased net displacement between the two electrons).